0bmxa/PythonFrameworkBuilder/README.md

 ## What is this

-This builds (or tries to) cpython as a Framework for Apple platforms.
+This is a meta package which builds (or tries to build) [`CPython`](https://github.com/python/cpython) as a Framework for Apple platforms.

 ## How to use